 5. Training your employees In Security Awareness

 Training your employees on being cautious of social engineering and hacker techniques.
 To be aware of email phishing.
-Symantec Security Awareness training is an excellent tool for getting your employees trained on what it takes to stay secure and do business today in this every changing cyber world.
+KnowB4 Security Awareness training is an excellent tool for getting your employees trained on what it takes to stay secure and do business today in this ever-changing cyber world.

 6. Keeping your Anti-spyware and virus detection up to date

 Firewalls on network access.
 Keeping your Anti-spyware and virus detection up to date.